WayneBrown/learnwebgl2/_sources/02_tools_and_languages/1_tools.rst

   http://localhost/path/to/file/file.html

 The `Apache2`_ web server is recommended, but any web server will do.
-After you install the web server you must configure it to access your WebGL program files.
+After you install the web server, configure it to access your WebGL program files.
 The configuration will vary based on your operating system and the specific web server you install.

 If you are on a Macintosh, the Apache2 web server is already installed.
-All you need to do is configure it using `these instructions`_.
+Configure it using `these instructions`_.

-If you are on a Microsoft Windows computer, you will need to install Apache2 from `here`_ and then `configure it`_.
+If you are on a Microsoft Windows computer, install Apache2 from `here`_ and then `configure it`_.
 You should run the Apache2 web server as a "service" so that it starts every time you reboot.
 See the instructions for this in `configure it`_.